xcart/xcart-docs/_pages/kb_en/modules/special_offers/spend_x_get_y.md

 To allow customers use several types of discount at a time use % to set the value
 {% endnote %}

 Exclusions can be set only on the special offers created with the [Special Offers: Spend X Get Y](https://market.x-cart.com/addons/spend-x-get-y.html "Special Offers: Spend X Get Y") and [Special Offers: Buy X Get Y](https://market.x-cart.com/addons/buy-x-get-y.html "Special Offers: Spend X Get Y") modules.
-To set an exclusion mark the offer(s) that will prevent this offer from being applied.
+To set an exclusion, mark the offer(s) that will prevent the current offer from being applied.

 {% note info %}
 If you have e.g. Offer A and Offer B and define Offer B as an exclusion for Offer A, Offer A and Offer B will not be applied to the same products in an order.
-This means that the cart will first check the order to meet the Offer A conditions and apply the discounts set in Offer A if the conditions are met.
+This means that the cart will first check the order to meet the Offer A conditions and apply the discounts set for Offer A if the conditions are met.
 Then the cart will check the same order to meet the Offer B conditions excluding the products that were counted for Offer A. If the Offer B conditions are met the Offer B discounts will be applied to the order as well but to the different items from the order.
 If no exclusions are set discounts of both Offer A and Offer B can be applied to one and the same product from the order.

 Offers are applied in order of appearance on the offers listing page (Figure 3).
 {% endnote %}